LynarStudios/ls-standard-library/README.md

 #### Fixes ####

 - potential memory leaks have been resolved by strictly splitting prototypes and implementation project-wide, which enabled the usage of virtual or overridden destructors
+- memory leaks inside exception test suite have been fixed

 ---
 ### Documentation ###